MarvinMichel/expense-tracker/README.md

 - [Jest](https://jestjs.io/)

 ## Development🤖
+> ⚠️ Access to the firebase database is handled by Dotenv.
+Create your own database and fill in the config variable inside the firebase file to connect.
+For more instructions, refer to the documentation at https://firebase.google.com/docs/web/setup.

 1. Copy the project by...
     1. ...running `gh repo clone MarvinMichel/expense-tracker` in your terminal to clone the repository.
     2. ...downloading the zip-file and unzipping it to your preferred location.